China’s Angriest Newspaper Doesn’t Speak for China

 Past staff noted the paper strives for foreign media mentions, good or bad, which incentivizes antagonistic positions and provocative language.
 A Global Times editor confirmed that the paper monitors foreign media coverage, “as other media organizations do.”
 In the Global Times office in Beijing, a list pinned to a corkboard catalogs foreign media mentions every month.

-“‘It pays to provoke’ seems to be [the Global Times’] motto,” said Shastri Ramachandaran, a former editor in the paper’s English opinion section.
+“‘It pays to provoke’ seems to be [the Global Times’s] motto,” said Shastri Ramachandaran, a former editor in the paper’s English opinion section.
 “The stance, tone, language, and topic are calculated with an eye on attention abroad.”

 “This is to troll for clicks and media mentions,” he added.
 “It has paid off.… Foreign media revels in picking up these articles.”
 China’s neighbors are particularly susceptible to these tactics.
 By far, the most commentated on articles at the Global Times are those attacking Vietnam or the Philippines, inciting angry nationalists from both sides to clash below the line.